The Dangerous Power of Emotional Advertising

 While “Puppyhood” was a hit, not all emotional ads are winners, and misjudging an audience’s reaction comes with its own set of risks.
 For brands using emotional storytelling, the wrong tone or context can make advertisements feel more like con artistry.

 Brands are latching onto emotional ads because when they work, we reach for our tissues and our wallets.
 Trend Hunter Marketing analyzed 55 emotional marketing campaigns, with categories ranging from “nostalgic storytelling” to “waiting dogs,” and found the average popularity score to be 8.0—higher than flashier categories like “adventurous auto” and “scandalous undies.”

 Emotional ads aren’t just likable, they also drive higher conversion rates.
 A study by the Institute of Practitioners in Advertising found that ads with purely emotional content generated twice as much profit as ads based on rational content (31 percent vs. 16 percent).
-According to a 2016 Nielson report, “Emotions are central to advertising effectiveness,” and ads that generated the best emotional response generated a 23 percent lift in sales volume.
+According to Nielson, “Emotions are central to advertising effectiveness,” and ads that generated the best emotional response generated a 23 percent lift in sales volume.
 Per Psychology Today, fMRI neuro-imagery shows that consumers use emotions rather than information to evaluate a brand.

 Since emotional ads create a deeper and more visceral impression on the memory centers of the brain, marketers are now measuring more cerebral responses to content using neurometrics tools like facial coding, implicit response testing, eye tracking, and magnetic resonance imaging (MRI).

 BrainJuicer, a behavioral science-based research and strategy company, offers its clients proprietary tools that access what psychologist Daniel Kahneman calls “system 1,” or the emotive part of the brain that guides the majority of consumer decisions.